-• Participation Classroom participation is mandatory.
+• Participation Virtual classroom participation is mandatory.
 Students are expected to actively participate in all small and large group discussions.
 Discussions are designed to facilitate acquisition of course content.
 Students will practice diagnostic and therapeutic techniques, observe and analyze audio/video patient samples, and interact with guest speakers (speaker schedule to be arranged).
-Classroom lectures regularly include discussion of actual clinical cases, thus recording (audio or video) of class lectures or discussions is not permitted.